 - Out-of-state students pay in-state tuition rates.

 - Totally hands-on learning experience.

 - No exams / No required readings.

 - No prerequisites (yes YOU can do a field school!)

 - You get to play in the dirt all day!

 - Get a great tan and a great workout.

 - Archaeology is fun fun fun!!!

 There are no specific prerequisites, but an introductory course in anthropology is recommended, and additional coursework in archaeology is helpful prior to taking the field school.
-Permission of the Department of Anthropology is required to register, which is attained by completing and submitting the Application Form.
+Permission of Anthropology is required to register, which is attained by completing and submitting the Application Form.

 Materials & Transportation